-AUD/USD continues to exhibit range trading this week, as the pair appears comfortable in mid-68 territory.
-Still, an upward breakout is certainly possible, as 0.6865 has been tested in the Asian session.
-If the pair can break through this line, the AUD/USD could make a move towards major resistance at 0.6988.
+AUD/USD continues to exhibit range trading this week, as the pair appears comfortable in the mid-68 territory.
+Still, an upward breakout is certainly possible, as the pair has broken above resistance at 0.6865.
+There is some upward room for the pair, with no major resistance until 0.6988.
 On the downside, 0.6805 has been providing support since last week.
 This is followed by 0.6686, which is a major support level.

 AUD/USD 4-Hour Chart